Lithuanian Security Police: Postwar developments

 At the end of the war many members of the Lithuanian Security Police fled to Western Europe, notably to Germany.
 In 1955, the former commander of its Vilnius branch, Aleksandras Lileikis, emigrated to the United States, where he obtained citizenship, of which he was stripped in 1996.
-In Lithuania, Lileikis's trial was postponed several times due to his poor health; he died at age 93 without trial.
+In Lithuania, Lileikis's trial was postponed several times due to his poor health; he died at age 93 without having been tried.
 Lileikis gave interviews to the press and published a memoir Pažadinto laiko pėdsakais (ISBN 9789986847281) in which he denied any wrongdoing.

-Kazys Gimžauskas, deputy of Lileikis, who returned to Lithuania after US authorities began to investigate him in 1996, was convicted in 2001 of participation in genocide.
+Kazys Gimžauskas, Lileikis' deputy, returned to Lithuania after US authorities began to investigate him in 1996, and was convicted in 2001 of participation in genocide.
 In 2006, Algimantas Dailidė was convicted in Lithuania of persecuting and arresting two Poles and 12 Jews while he was a member of Lithuanian Security Police.